gavinr/world-countries-centroids/README.md

 ### Download

-You may [download](https://github.com/gavinr/world-countries-centroids/archive/refs/heads/master.zip) the data and check the [dist folder](https://github.com/gavinr/world-countries-centroids/tree/master/dist) for data.
+Go to the [releases page](https://github.com/gavinr/world-countries-centroids/releases) to download, then check the [dist folder](https://github.com/gavinr/world-countries-centroids/tree/master/dist) for the data files.

 ### ArcGIS Feature Service